1. Setting up Your Julia Environment#

 1. Download the binary (https://www.anaconda.com/download/) and follow the installation instructions for your platform.

-2. If given the option for your operating system, let Conda add Python to your PATH environment variables.
+2. If given the option, let Conda add Python to your PATH environment variables.

 Note